maddo/maddo.github.io/_posts/2015-07-22-users-names-in-github-notification-emails.md

 Two side effects I've noticed include:

-* Accidentally sending an email to `notifications@github.com` when intending to send an email to an individual
+* Accidentally sending an email to `notifications@github.com` when intending to send an email to the aliased individual.
 * Certain email clients build up a contact list automatically, based on the from field.
 If you already have Joe Schmoe's email in your address book, you might end up with two entries for Joe, one of which is useless:
     * `Joe Schmoe <jschm@gmail.com>`
     * `Joe Schmoe <notifications@github.com>`